Mark H. Waymack, PhD

 Office #: Crown Center 377

-Mark Waymack is an Associate Professor and the Chair of Philosophy at Loyola University Chicago.
+Mark Waymack is an Associate Professor and a former Chair of Philosophy at Loyola University Chicago.
 In addition, he is a Fellow of the Buehler Center on Aging and an Adjunct Associate Professor in Loyola University’s Neiswanger Institute for Health Ethics.

 Prior to coming to Loyola, Professor Waymack taught at The College of William and Mary, the University of Maryland Baltimore County, and the University of Maryland School of Medicine.
 He received his PhD from The Johns Hopkins University in 1987.